Execution

 Caution

 This resolves to 1 not only on single-core hosts but also on two-core hosts, since it reserves one core.
 There, the default silently runs sequentially.
-JobCount.convert() logs a warning whenever a parallel-intent keyword collapses to a single job this way.
+JobCount.convert() logs whenever a parallel-intent keyword collapses to a single job this way: as a warning for an explicit request, at info level for the option’s own default.

 class click_extra.execution.JobCount[source]